 ROLLING TO FORMER BRITISH HILL STATION

 Depart Mandalay on drive through beautiful countryside to the former British hill station of Maymyo, now called Pyin U Lwin.
 Situated 1000m above sea level, this was a popular retreat for the British residents of Mandalay, looking to escape the stifling summer heat.
 Today, this delightful town still has a pleasant atmosphere and some great colonial era architecture.
-Take an orientation tour of the town by car and horse-drawn carriage (own expense), including a visit to the beautiful botanical gardens.
+Take an orientation tour of the town by car and horse-drawn carriage (own expense), including a visit to the beautiful botanical garden.
 The remainder of the day and the evening is free for you to explore on your own.